albertocerrone/The-Bugbuster/README.md

 Took me a full day, but with the help from Daniel and my coach, we managed to implement a feature that I'm proud of.<br>
 ![img](assets/readme/selectRoles.gif)<br>
-You can see the code from [here](client/src/components/roles&groups) As well I love the responsiveness and the opportunity to be used without any problems on a small screen.
+You can see the code from [here](client/src/components/roles&groups) As well I love the responsiveness and the opportunity to be used without any problems on a small screen.<br>
 ![img](assets/readme/responsive.gif)

 [Back To The Top](#the-bugbuster-)